mannsn/intro-to-programming-2026/assignments/Assignment 01 - JavaScript Basics and Functions.md

 // Suggested text: Hello!
 My name is (your first name variable and last name variable concatenated here) and I was born in (your country variable here)
 // You can also choose to make the text between the variables strings and concatenate all of them together.

-// STRETCH GOAL: For this stretch goal, make a second variable that still concatenates your variable from Q1, but uses template literals.
+// STRETCH GOAL: For this stretch goal, make a second variable that still concatenates your 3 variables from Q1, but uses template literals.

 // PUT YOUR CODE HERE